 Situs Inversus Totalis is a rare condition in which the organs of the body are placed in a mirror-image of the normal positioning.
-Specifically, the chest and abdomen organs are positioned on the right side of the body instead of its normal locations on the left.
+Specifically, all of the chest and abdomen organs are positioned on the right side of the body instead of its normal location on the left.

-The heart, the primary chest organ, is located in the right chest also in contrast to its usual position in the left.
-Situs Inversus Totalis patients have all of their chest and abdomen organs reversed.
-An interesting point is that, in x-ray tests, these organs will appear in a mirror-image.
+In addition, the heart is located in the right chest also in contrast to its usual position in the left.
+An interesting point to note is that, in x-ray tests, these organs will appear in a mirror-image.

 This condition is present at birth and occurs once in about every 6,000 to 8,000 births.